-Function Description Turnstile Response I/O Output Secured Side Blocking Sensors Unsecured Side Barriers do not open after the turnstile is activated from the entry side, due to an object or user detected in the exit side of the turnstile.
-After the entry activation: The turnstile detects the obstruction and the unsafe to open alarm sounds.
-Red stop icon flashes on the entry side user status display.
+Function Description Turnstile Response I/O Output Unsafe to Open Entry NO Barriers do not open after After the entry activation: Secured Side the turnstile is activated from the entry side, due to an object or user detected in the exit side of the turnstile.
+The turnstile detects the obstruction and the Unsafe to Open alarm sounds.
+Blocking / Sensors Red stop icon flashes on the entry side user status display.
 Entry side open / closed status light flashes red.
-NO Secured Side Blocked Sensors Unsecured Side Barriers do not open after the turnstile is activated from the exit side, due to an object or user detected in the entry side of the turnstile.
-After the entry activation: The turnstile detects the obstruction and the unsafe to open alarm sounds.
+Unsecured Side NO Unsafe to Open Exit Barriers do not open after After the entry activation: Convert Cide the turnstile is activated from the exit side, due to an The turnstile detects Secured Side object or user detected in the entry side of the turnstile. the obstruction and the Unsafe to Open alarm sounds.
 Red stop icon flashes on the entry side user status display.
-Entry side open / closed status light flashes red.
-NO
+Blocked Sensors Entry side open / closed status light flashes red.
+Unsecured Side display.Both open / closed status lights flash red. status ligitis liusii lou.
+Object is blocking the exit side operational sensors for 15 seconds or longer.
+Entry Blocked Sensor alarm sounds.
+Red stop icon flashes on the entry side user status display.
+Both open / closed status lights flash red.
+YES side operational sensors for side operational sensors for 15 seconds or longer. • Red stop icon flashes on the entry side user status display. • Both open / closed